-The Park Enrichment Grant committee made the following awards to Park Scholars who submitted proposals by the May 30 deadline.
+The Park Enrichment Grant committee made the following awards to Park Scholars who submitted proposals by the April 1, 2016 deadline.

 Investigating possibilities, engaging in trial and error, cultivating relationships and resources: all are skills a researcher needs to be effective.
 With an eye to a career in academia, Evan Brooks ‘18 has been honing these skills since his high school days.